 The term ‘practicable’ has been considered in other jurisdictions in relation to family/whānau involvement in mental health care.
 It acknowledges that, for various reasons, there are circumstances in which we must be content with less than the ideal, and the degree of compromise calls for judgement and common sense.

-Thus when considering whether consultation is ‘not reasonably practicable’ the medical practitioner or responsible clinician needs to consider objectively whether consultation is feasible.
+Thus when considering whether consultation is ‘not reasonably practicable’ the health practitioner or responsible clinician needs to consider objectively whether consultation is feasible.
 They may consider:

 whether the situation is urgent (such as if the patient or proposed patient is acutely unwell and the clinician needs to act quickly)